 Transferring your cash ISA is an easy way to boost your interest rate.
 Many ISAs have an introductory or fixed-term rate, which is usually the best rate, but this can plummet once that period ends.
 To make the most of your savings, transferring your cash ISA is a great way to make your money work best for you.

 To find the right cash ISA for you, comparing the latest available deals is a great place to start.
 With Compare the Market, you can find and compare cash ISAs in as little as one minute**.
 You’ll be able to check the interest rates, as well as any balance limitations, to help you find the right deal for you.

-How to find the right cash ISA rate?
+How to find the best cash ISA rate?

 Normally, the longer fixed-rate accounts offer higher ISA rates.
 These lock in your funds, restricting your access, but reward you with a higher level of interest.